 The English Writing/College Composition Component of the English Program offers four courses: EN99 Writing in the Contemporary World (previous designation CC99); EN101 College Composition I (previously titled CC 110, a Topic-Based Writing Course); EN102 Persuasive Writing (previously titled CC 112 Controversial Issues); and ENH102 Honors Persuasive Writing (previously titled CC112 Honors Controversial Issues).
 Upon entering Pine Manor College, students take the Accuplacer test, which determines placement in the CC sequence.
 Beginning in Fall 2013, a student must earn a grade of “C” or better to move through the English Writing Composition sequence.
 A student earning a grade of “C-" or lower will receive No Credit (NC) and must retake the course.

-All students must take CC 110 and CC 112, with the following exceptions:
+All students must successfully complete EN101/CC110 and EN102/CC112 to meet the College writing requirements, with the following exceptions:

 Ordinarily, students are expected to complete the composition sequence no later than the end of their first semester, sophomore year.